 Such programs allow patients to learn how to self-manage chronic pain without the use of opioid medications.
 In doing so, they resolve the ethical dilemma between treating chronic pain now versus treating painful acute and terminal conditions of the future.
 By participating in an interdisciplinary chronic pain rehabilitation program, patients can have both: they acquire the abilities to manage their present chronic pain while keeping the effectiveness of opioid medications available to them for treating painful acute or terminal conditions of the future.

-It seems reasonable that chronic pain patients should have this choice before they agree upon a treatment strategy that involves long-term opioid management.
+It seems reasonable that patients with persistent pain should have this choice before they agree upon a treatment strategy that involves long-term opioid management.
 For full informed consent to occur with regard to these options, patients would need to understand the long-term, unintended consequences of managing chronic pain with opioids.
 It would become necessary therefore for the field of chronic pain management to fully and frequently acknowledge these consequences and discuss them with our patients.
 Such discussions, it seems, have yet to occur on any wide scale basis.

 1. Portenoy, R. K., & Foley, K. M. (1986).
 Chronic use of opioid analgesics in non-malignant pain: Report of 38 cases.
 Pain, 25(2), 171-186.